MicrosoftDocs/windows-itpro-docs/windows/plan/adding-or-editing-a-solution.md

 ---
 title: Adding or Editing a Solution (Windows 10)
-description: If you find your own solutions to compatibility issues, you can enter the solutions in Application Compatibility Manager (ACM).
-You can use the Microsoft Compatibility Exchange to upload solutions to Microsoft Corporation. ms.assetid: 86cb8804-d577-4af6-b96f-5e0409784a23 ms.prod: W10 ms.mktglfcycl: operate
+description: If you find your own solutions to compatibility issues you can enter the solutions in Application Compatibility Manager (ACM).
+You can use the Microsoft Compatibility Exchange to upload solutions to Microsoft Corporation.
+MSHAttr: PreferredLib /library
+ms.assetid: 86cb8804-d577-4af6-b96f-5e0409784a23
+ms.prod: W10
+ms.mktglfcycl: operate